It4innovations/hyperqueue/docs/faq.md

 ??? question "Is HQ a replacement for SLURM or PBS?"

-    Definitely no. Multi-tenancy is out of the scope of HQ, i.e. HQ does not provide user isolation.
+    Definitely not.
+Multi-tenancy is out of the scope of HQ, i.e. HQ does not provide user isolation.
     HQ is light-weight and easy to deploy; on an HPC system each user (or a group of users that trust each other) may run their own instance of HQ.